Xilinx/graffitist/README.md

 - normalization layers following compute layers are folded in
 - concat-of-concat layers are collapsed
 - identity nodes without control edges are spliced
+- reduced mean is transformed to global avgpool with stride equal to input spatial size
 - avgpool is transformed to depthwise conv with reciprocal multiplier as weights
 - input scale sharing is enforced for concat, bias-add, eltwise-add and max ops
 - relu/relu6 outputs are quantized to uint8 instead of int8